italoosorio/SilkBuilder-Doc/how_to/pagination.md

 # Pagination

-The pagination component is used communicate the pagination settings to the database, and to provide an interactive way to select which page to visualize.
-The component will create visual representation for each page.
+The pagination component is used to communicate the pagination settings to the database and to provide an interactive way to select which page to visualize.
+The component will generate the Bootstrap pagination component to interact with each generated page.

-## Implementation
+## The Tag

-Set pagination tag in the place the pagination icons will be showed.
+To start by placing the *silk:Pagination* tag in the place in which the page's icons will be shown.
+The tag has the property "size," which indicates the number of rows each page will have, and the property "pages," which indicates how many pages will show in the pages selector before scrolling.

 ```xml
 <div>